Joshua7792/holbertonschool-low_level_programming/README.md

 3. Function, nested loops = Code examples demonstrating how to use variables and conditional statement in C programming.

 4. Makefiles = sets a set of rules to determine which part of the program need to be recompile, and issues command to recompile them.
-Makefiles is a way of automating software building procedure and other complex task with dependencies. ji
+Makefiles is a way of automating software building procedure and other complex task with dependencies.

 5. Pointers, Arrays & Strings = Code examples demonstrating how to use pointers, arrays, and strings in C programming.